LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ## 3.3 Tenant-specific configuration properties
 The FHIR server supports certain multi-tenant features.
 One such feature is the ability to set certain configuration properties on a per-tenant basis.

-In general, the configuration properties for a particular tenant are stored in the `<WLP_HOME>/wlp/usr/servers/fhir-server/config/<tenant-id>/fhir-server-config.json` file, where `<tenant-id>` refers to the tenant's “short name” or tenant id.The global configuration is considered to be associated with a tenant named `default`, so those properties are stored in the `<WLP_HOME>/wlp/usr/servers/fhir-server/config/default/fhir-server-config.json` file.
-Similarly, tenant-specific search parameters are found at `<WLP_HOME>/wlp/usr/servers/fhir-server/config/<tenant-id>/extension-search-parameters.json` whereas the global/default extension search parameters are at `<WLP_HOME>/wlp/usr/servers/fhir-server/config/default/extension-search-parameters.json`.
+In general, the configuration properties for a particular tenant are stored in the `<WLP_HOME>/wlp/usr/servers/fhir-server/config/<tenant-id>/fhir-server-config.json` file, where `<tenant-id>` refers to the tenant's “short name” or tenant id.

+The global configuration is considered to be associated with a tenant named `default`, so those properties are stored in the `<WLP_HOME>/wlp/usr/servers/fhir-server/config/default/fhir-server-config.json` file.

+Similarly, tenant-specific search parameters are found at `<WLP_HOME>/wlp/usr/servers/fhir-server/config/<tenant-id>/extension-search-parameters.json`, whereas the global/default extension search parameters are at `<WLP_HOME>/wlp/usr/servers/fhir-server/config/default/extension-search-parameters.json`.

 Search parameters are handled like a single configuration properly; providing a tenant-specific file will override the global/default extension search parameters as defined at [FHIRSearchConfiguration](https://ibm.github.io/FHIR/guides/FHIRSearchConfiguration).